 Narcissists do not have the ability (or desire) to stop for a minute, self-reflect and look at their own wounds.
 It’s just too painful for them.
 They’d much rather spew them onto the outside world than have to be responsible for their own stuff.

-Inevitably, the incident leads to the next phase within the cycle of narcissistic abuse – devaluation.
+Inevitably, the incident leads to the next stage of narcissistic abuse – devaluation.

 By now you’ve probably picked up what I’m putting down about the fact that narcissists love to punish us mere mortals for questioning their authority and being disobedient subjects.